Abhi132004/Poland_refugees/README.md

 ```
 ![image](https://github.com/Pradnya1111/Otodom_Data_Analysis_Project/assets/87003134/e2a5e8fd-0b7f-4c0a-b4e8-331745064754)<br>

-After Flattening the data we got seperate columns.<br>
+After Flattening the data I got seperate columns.<br>
 ```sql
 select * from otodom_data_short_flatten limit 50;
 ```
 ![image](https://github.com/Pradnya1111/Otodom_Data_Analysis_Project/assets/87003134/523d668e-ffa8-4772-a2cb-2621a8c6e949)<br>

-Now we have crated the different stages to load the address table and title which is in English<br>
+Now I have crated the different stages to load the address table and title which is in English<br>
-Once its loaded we have copied the data into the tables.<br>
+Once its loaded I have copied the data into the tables.<br>
-We have loaded both files using PUT command<br>
+I have loaded both files using PUT command<br>
 ```sql
 CREATE OR REPLACE FILE FORMAT CSV_FORMAT type = csv